General Information

 Suspended Bridge

-What are some possible reasons for choosing the above shown cable-stayed bridge instead of a suspended bridge?
+What are some possible reasons for choosing the cable-stayed bridge instead of the suspended bridge?